namtonthat/dagster-ecs/docs/development.md

 make deploy-dags    # 60 second deployment
 ```

-**How it works**: DAG files are uploaded to S3 and automatically synced to running containers every 10 minutes.
+**How it works**: DAG files are uploaded to S3 and automatically synced to running containers.
+For details on the S3 sync architecture, see the [Architecture Guide](./architecture.md#-dynamic-dag-loading-system).

 ### Full Deployment (When Needed)